sammdu/cssu-purefacts-fall-2022-samm-du/README.md

 Useful if you are interested in the details.
 The same required packages apply.

+You can view and edit Jupyter Notebooks on your own computer using [Visual Studio Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+For online editing, feel free to check out [Google Colaboratory](https://colab.research.google.com/).

 # 3. Analysis

 The following three approaches to sampling N representatives from a collection of input points in order to attain optimal geometric coverage are evaluated: